How to Connect Two PCB Boards With a Bus: Do Not Pass When Flashing Yellow

 - Are the two PCBs connected with a cable?

 Naturally, the shorter the data’s travel distance is, the better the signal integrity will be.
 In cases where the boards are linked with a cable, you’ll need to decide the type of cable to use.
-A common choice is the flat ribbon cable, especially if a huge number of individual data connections is needed.
+A common choice is the flat ribbon cable, especially if a huge number of individual data connections are needed.
 If your PCBs are meant to stack on each other, you’ll have the choose the right board-to-board connectors.

-Ribbon cable is commonly used for interconnection between PCBs.
+A ribbon cable is commonly used for interconnection between PCBs.

 Regardless of the method that brings the PCBs together, you’ll want to decrease the chances of signal corruption due to EMI.
 This is especially true for data transmission via a ribbon cable.
-In actual installations, you would never know if the ribbon cable is placed to any electrically noisy equipment.
+In actual installations, you would never know if the ribbon cable is placed on any electrically noisy equipment.

 The best way to do this is to alternate the signal with ground connections on the ribbon cable.
 This helps to shield the signals from each other and from external interference.
 A good example is the twenty-pin Joint Test Action Group (JTAG) interface used for debugging microcontrollers.

 In some designs, one PCB supplies power to the other, often with a busbar.
 A commonly overlooked aspect of custom bus design is providing sufficient power and ground connections.
 Ribbon cables and board-to-board connectors are limited in terms of the amount of current a single pin can carry.
 You’ll need to allocate sufficient pins for both positive voltage and ground.
 Failing to do so will result in overheating of the cable or connector and insufficient power being supplied to the second PCB.
 Look into a bus board!